-We understand how difficult it might be to buy the Adidas Yeezy 350 V1, since they’re sold-out everywhere.
+We understand how difficult it might be to buy the Adidas Yeezy 350 V1 since they’re sold out everywhere.

-The best way to buy these sneakers is to resort to a third party reseller who has been stocking (i.e. storing these shoes unworn) this model.
+The best way to buy these sneakers is to resort to a third-party reseller who has been stocking (i.e. storing these shoes unworn) this model.

 Because of this, we’ve written a guide on how to buy safely online without getting scammed.

-We’re answering there multiple questions such as:
+We’re answering their multiple questions such as:

 It’s one of the services we offer.